Only show these results:

 Best practices

-The following sections cover various RRULE behaviors that you may experience with Nylas and other providers.
+The following sections cover various RRULE behaviors that you might experience with Nylas and other providers.
 This information is helpful to keep in mind when creating and changing recurring events.

 Event changes or updates